Discover Iceland's Midnight Sun

 - Tour Vatnajökull National Park

-Full Day ItineraryToday, visit Vatnajökull National Park, which covers about 14% of Iceland, making it Europe’s 2nd largest national park in terms of area after Yugyd Va in Russia.
+Full Day ItineraryToday, visit Vatnajökull National Park, which covers about 14% of Iceland, making it Europe’s second-largest national park in terms of area after Yugyd Va in Russia.

 Near the town of Höfn, enjoy a boat ride amongst the floating icebergs on the magnificent Jökulsárlón glacial lagoon.